ishworkh/php-multi-level-array-iterator/README.md

 # (PHP) Multi Level Array Iterator

-There are times when there is a need to iterate over an array unknown about the level of nested array it contains.
+There are times when there is a need to iterate over an array being unknown about the level of nested array it contains.
 Multi Level Array Iterator lets u do that.
-The functionality support associative array and are properly tested.
+This functionality supports associative array and is properly tested.

 ## Basic Usage
 ```php